 Sideboards used to be a dining room staple, but consider one for a living space for its clutter-swallowing interior and top surface that’s ideal for decorative accessories.
 It can be a pleasing focal point, too, if you opt for a Mid-century style version, for example.

-A living room may have to function as a home office, so, if you’re picking a desk, go for a design that’s sympathetic to the lines of the rest of the living room furniture rather than an office standard.
+A living room may have to function as a home office, but how to do choose furniture that going to work in an office space and a living room?
+Start by picking a desk tha's design is sympathetic to the lines of the rest of the living room furniture rather than an office standard.
 Or, try an armoire-style desk with doors that transform it into a handsome piece of cabinet furniture when work’s finished.

 Other living room furniture you might want to include?
 A console table is handy for table lamps and display, and can function as a room divider in an open scheme.